Trey Lyles Player Props: Kings vs. Trail Blazers

-Trey Lyles' Sacramento Kings face the Portland Trail Blazers at 10:00 PM ET on Wednesday.
+Trey Lyles and his Sacramento Kings teammates hit the court versus the Portland Trail Blazers on Friday at 10:00 PM ET.

-Now let's break down Lyles' available prop bets, with a particular eye on stats and trends to help you make good picks.
+Below we will dive into Lyles' stats and trends, helping you make good predictions on prop bets.

 Trey Lyles Prop Bets vs. the Trail Blazers